 The Federal Work-Study program offers students the opportunity to work part-time to help cover college expenses.
 Federal work-study is awarded to students who demonstrate financial need and meet certain eligibility requirements.
-Work-study wages are paid directly to the student as they are earned, not to the University’s Business Office.
+Work-study wages are paid directly to the student as they are earned, not to the University’s Bursar’s Office.
+Federal Work-Study students are paid $7.75 per hour and paid on a monthly basis.

 Steps to Federal Work-Study